netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/acme.md

     certmanager.k8s.io/cluster-issuer: "letsencrypt-staging"
 ```

->**Note:**
->
+!!! note "Note"
->You can find all supported annotations from cert-manager for ingress-shim, click [here](https://cert-manager.readthedocs.io/en/latest/tasks/issuing-certificates/ingress-shim.html#supported-annotations).
+    You can find all supported annotations from cert-manager for ingress-shim, click [here](https://cert-manager.readthedocs.io/en/latest/tasks/issuing-certificates/ingress-shim.html#supported-annotations).

 Also, modify the `ingress.yaml` to use TLS by specifying a secret.